Skip to Content

 Providing Financial Protection After Marriage in Charlotte, NC

-Postnuptial agreements are written contracts concerning how certain financial matters will be handled should the couple legally separate or divorce, or should one of the parties pass away.
-These contracts are similar to prenuptial agreements except that they are drafted and finalized after marriage.
+Postnuptial agreements are written contracts that describe how financial matters will be handled if a couple legally separates, divorces, or if one spouse passes away.
+These contracts resemble prenuptial agreements except they are drafted and finalized after marriage.

 Learn more about how a postnuptial agreement can protect you—contact us online or call (704) 659-0007.
 Our experienced Charlotte postnuptial agreement lawyers can help.